 It’s walking away with your head held high for the work you did – a ribbon color is merely one person’s opinion on that day, it should be respected but it doesn’t have to define you!

-I hope that my Emi Lou – my 10 year 4-H’er knows this.
-I hope all 3 of my kids know how proud I am of them every single year of their 4-H careers but mostly I hope they had fun, enjoyed it and when the time comes want their kids to participate!
+I hope all 3 of my kids know how proud I am of them every single year of their 4-H careers.
+But mostly I hope they had fun, enjoyed it, and when the time comes want their kids to participate!